 Palais de Chaillot is worth a visit for its museums.

 Architecture lovers enjoy the Cite de l'architecture, a museum devoted to France's monuments.
+Web site.
 Nice affordable cafe with a view (Cafe Carlu).
 The renovated Musee de l'Homme Anthropology Museum is also quite interesting.
+Web site.

-The Palais de Chaillot and Paris Modern Art Museum are the main legacies of Paris 1937 international exhibition.
+The Palais de Chaillot and Musee art moderne are the main legacies of Paris 1937 international exhibition.

 Eleanor Roosevelt chaired the declaration drafting committee.
 With her were Rene Cassin of France, Charles Malik of Lebanon, Peng Chung Chang of China and John Humphrey of Canada.